Part II

 Transmission goes together with the concept of the chain of infection [also visited before in this book].
 See the image below about the general process of transmission.

 Image of The chain of infection.
-CDC.
-Public Domain.
+Wyoming Dept. of Health,

 In this context, diseases can be transmitted directly or, indirectly.
 Direct transmission is the spread of disease from person to person.
 Examples, kissing, touching an infected person (or, the person who has the disease).
 It can occur through direct physical contact, or direct person-to-person contact, such as touching with contaminated hands, skin-to-skin contact, kissing, or sexual intercourse.
 In other situations, the direct transmission occurs while a person is coughing or, sneezing in which the droplets (of infection) spread from an infected person to a susceptible host[7]